norcams/docs-enduser/docs/dedicated.rst

 There are two usecases where the dedicated service is useful:

-#.
-Instances that are highly critical for a limited time, such as
+**Critical Instances:**
-   instances running exam software.
+  Instances that are highly critical for a limited time, such as instances running exam software.
 The dedicated resources assures that no other instances on the hypervisor can interfere by causing resource starvation.

-#.
-Instances that utilize 100% CPU and/or memory for an extended time
+**Heavy Performance Needs:**
-   period, i.e. HPC workloads.
+  Running high-performance computing (HPC) or complex database engines requiring predictable throughput.
+Instances that utilize 100% CPU and/or memory for an extended time period, i.e. HPC workloads.
 Such instances may not fit in a shared environment such as `Shared HPC`_.

 There may be other usecases that we haven't identified.